Analysis: China diners say more than economy hurting Yum's KFC

 RUMOR MILL BITES

-Yum's problem is not just bad reviews - a false rumor about food quality also appears to be dogging the company.
+Yum's problem is not just bad reviews - a false rumour about food quality also appears to be dogging the company.

-Chinese agricultural officials have also dismissed the rumors and said publicly the supplier was safe.
+Chinese agricultural officials have also dismissed the rumours and said publicly the supplier was safe.

 Food safety is a hot issue in China, where there are daily reports in local media about toxins found in various food products.

-As a foreign brand, generally considered higher quality in China, the KFC rumors triggered an outsize reaction, one that has not completely died down on popular Internet forums.
+As a foreign brand, generally considered higher quality in China, the KFC rumours triggered an outsize reaction, one that has not completely died down on popular Internet forums.

 "Foreign food companies are powerful because people trust them - they trust that their food is safe," Hu said.
 "But now they have the same problems as Chinese companies, which mean that a price increase is unreasonable."

-Competition is also on the rise, including from U.S. powerhouses such as McDonald's Corp, Starbucks Corp and Subway.
+Competition is also on the rise, including from U.S. powerhouses such as McDonald's Corp (MCD.N), Starbucks Corp (SBUX.O) and Subway.

 Jiao Guang, 25, a driver in Beijing, said he eats fast-food all the time and prefers McDonald's over KFC, which is generally more upscale in China than in the United States.